If you want an easy but indulgent treat, these gluten free banana cupcakes with goat milk caramel sauce are here for you!

-To be honest, at first I wasn’t sure what to make the caramel sauce for – I just knew I had to make – but pretty quickly settled on cupcakes.
+To be honest, at first, I wasn’t sure what to make the caramel sauce for – I just knew I had to make it – but pretty quickly settled on cupcakes.

-Banana and caramel go together like two peas in a pod, so gluten-free banana cupcakes with goat milk caramel sauce was a natural fit.
+Banana and caramel go together like two peas in a pod, so gluten-free banana cupcakes with goat milk caramel sauce were a natural fit.

 Making cupcakes instead of banana bread and adding buttercream is the literal icing on the cake.

 I love the way cupcakes give fancy vibes without actually being complicated to make.
-In fact, if you peruse my site, you’ll probably notice that most of my cake recipes are cupcakes, such as my coconut flour cupcakes, and gluten-free carrot cupcakes, because I feel like they’re the easiest way to make gluten-free cake that’s nearly indistinguishable from wheat-based cakes.
+In fact, if you peruse my site, you’ll probably notice that most of my cake recipes are cupcakes, such as my coconut flour cupcakes and gluten free carrot cupcakes, because I feel like they’re the easiest way to make a gluten free cake that’s nearly indistinguishable from wheat-based cakes.